 Stepping off a well-grounded equal potential mat may cause electrocution.
 If you are off the equipment, remain still and stay off the equipment.

-Warn everybody in the area that an electrical strike has occurred and to stay away from the consideration before you begin work and continue throughout the job.
-You should be aware of all hazards overhead, on the surface, and underground before unloading the drill rack from the trailer.
+Warn everybody in the area that an electrical strike has occurred and to stay away from the mudskid, drill rack, or any other equipment in the area.